Great Plains: Progressive Era

+Progressives in the Great Plains were more likely to support direct democracy, woman suffrage, and Prohibition than their counterparts elsewhere.
+They were also more likely to favor state-owned enterprises, especially those devoted to economic development.
+Plains progressivism was more radical than progressivism in eastern states, with a greater focus on direct democracy, woman suffrage, and Prohibition.
+Plains progressives were more isolationist regarding foreign policy, largely in response to the large German and Scandinavian elements.
+Socialists were more active than elsewhere, Progressive reforms had a significant long-term impact on the region.
+They helped to improve the lives of workers, farmers, and consumers.
+They also helped to make the Plains states more democratic and responsive to the needs of their citizens.

+Dust Bowl and water resources

 The region roughly centered on the Oklahoma Panhandle was known as the Dust Bowl during the late 1920s and early 1930s, including southeastern Colorado, southwestern Kansas, the Texas Panhandle, and extreme northeastern New Mexico.
 The effects of an extended drought, inappropriate cultivation, and financial crises of the Great Depression forced many farmers off the land throughout the Great Plains.

 From the 1950s on, many areas of the Great Plains have become productive crop-growing areas because of extensive irrigation on large land-holdings.
 The United States is a major exporter of agricultural products.
 The southern portion of the Great Plains lies over the Ogallala Aquifer, a huge underground layer of water-bearing strata.
 Center pivot irrigation is used extensively in drier sections of the Great Plains, resulting in aquifer depletion at a rate that is greater than the ground's ability to recharge.